 Aug.
 11, 1933 - May 15, 2007

-Today his vision has been fulfilled, with more than 12,000 students attending classes on campus in Lynchburg, Va., and an additional 61,000 students from all 50 states and 95 countries taking courses through Liberty University Online.
+Today his vision has been fulfilled, with more than 15,000 students attending classes on campus in Lynchburg, Va., and more than 94,000 students from all 50 states and 85 countries taking courses through Liberty University Online.

 Falwell may be best known outside Lynchburg for his political activism.
 In June 1979, he organized the Moral Majority, a conservative political lobbying group that was pro-life, pro-family, pro-Israel and favored a strong national defense.
 The group chose California Governor Ronald Reagan as "their candidate" for the 1980 presidential election, registered millions of new voters and mobilized a sleeping giant — 80 million Americans committed to faith, family and Judeo-Christian values.

 Although he became a national figure, his passion was being a pastor and a Christian educator.
 He often stated that his heartbeat was to “train young Champions for Christ” in every walk of life.

 Falwell passed away on the morning of May 15, 2007, at the age of 73.
 He was married for 49 years to Macel Pate Falwell, who died in 2015 at the age of 82.
 Their three children are Jerry Jr., former president of Liberty University; Jonathan, senior pastor of Thomas Road Baptist Church; and Jeannie, a surgeon; and eight grandchildren.

 California Graduate School of Theology, Doctor of Letters